 Certain elements of experiential learning are central to inquiry.
 For example, the best inquiries lead students to take informed action.
-For instance, after studying the Thanksgiving holiday, and the many different ways people and groups remember Thanksgiving, the students might write a brief message to be given during the school announcements.
-The message might encourage students in the school to remember that different people observe Thanksgiving in different ways and that they should be respectful of others' traditions, especially those Native Americans whose ancestors reached out with kindness toward the European settlers, who suffered as the European population grew and as the nation expanded, and who continue to fight to preserve their languages and culture.
-Such action provides authentic experiences that can enhance learning, particularly when experiences are directly related to students' inquiries, when teachers tailor experiences to meet instructional objectives, and when students have opportunities to reflect on their experiences.
+For instance, after studying the Thanksgiving holiday, and reflecting on their own learning experiences in elementary school, high school students might decide to develop culturally sensitive Thanksgiving resources and petition elementary teachers to use their materials rather than perpetuating racist stereotypes during Thanksgiving activities.
+Waxman (2019), for example, shows that the traditional "first Thanksgiving" story is based more upon conditions among middle-class Americans in the 19th century than on events of 1621.
+What better way for high school students to think critically about the nature of history than to prepare lessons on how various groups have commemorated Thanksgiving, both before and after 1621, then visit elementary schools and teach lessons that confront Thanksgiving stereotypes.
+Such action provides experiences that can enhance learning, particularly when experiences are directly related to students' inquiries, when teachers tailor experiences to meet instructional objectives, and when students have opportunities to reflect on their experiences.
 You can learn more about experiential learning by studying the articles and resources in Appendix A.